nesl/Heliot/README.md

 172.17.49.60:18800 => the corresponding IP and port of Jetson-Tx2
 ```

-5. run demo case
-  - run the demo case with sudo (because mininet requires root access to simulate the network)
+2. run the demo case with sudo (because mininet requires root access to simulate the network)
 ```
 # clean up mininet objects (if any)
 sudo mn -c